Becky!

 Becky!
-Internet Mail is an e-mail client used on the Microsoft Windows operating systems and was developed by the Japanese company RimArts from Matsudo City, Chiba.
+Internet Mail is an e-mail client software for Microsoft Windows developed by the Japanese company RimArts from Matsudo, Chiba.
 Becky! was originally released in 1996 as Becky!
 Version 1.
 That version was rewritten in the early 2000s and Becky!
 Version 2 was released in 2004 and is still the flagship product, receiving periodic updates.

 Becky! achieved early success in East Asia due to good support for CJKV characters and its ability to handle many languages has created interest in Europe, as evidenced by the translations to French and German by volunteers.
 Volunteers also created an extended help file and administer the only support forum.

 Standards support

 Becky! supports multiple accounts using the standard POP3/SMTP or IMAP protocols, with or without SSL, including the APOP security feature, and supports PGP encryption.
 Becky! also supports LDAP and CardDAV.
 Support for TLS 1.3 was added on October 1, 2019 with version 2.74.03, and support for Gmail OAuth2 released with version 2.75 on March 5, 2020.